 Your emotions affect your baby’s mood

-I recently visited a friend who was a new mother and she complained that her baby cries a lot.
-She also said that she often feels anxious and upset because she doesn't know what is wrong with her baby and she doesn't know what to do.
+A recent visit to see a friend who became a new mother resulted in her complaining that her baby cries a lot.
+She also said that she often feels her emotions fluctuating, anxious and upset because she doesn't know what is wrong with her baby and she doesn't know what to do.

 Your baby senses what you feel

-Based on my experience with my 2 children, the times when they cried the most were also the times that I felt tired, stressed out and panicky because of the many concerns I had in mind.
+Based on observations I have done on my two babies, those times they cried most were also the times that I felt tired, stressed out and panicky because of the many concerns I had in mind.
 I even complained about my babies needing too much attention during those times.

 How do babies sense your emotions?